 Please review our in-school policies below.
 Families are also expected to follow risk mitigations outside of school.
 If we hear of or observe unsafe behaviors, we have the right to ask students to stay home.

 We will follow this updated Decision Aid in the event of positive cases.
 Please note, there are many factors that go into making these decisions and while the Decision Tree will serve as our guide, there may be circumstances in which we require additional information from families before determining the outcome.

 Our School Nurse, Miriam Kotek, serves as the main point of contact for Covid related matters.
 She can be reached at email@example.com or 301-962-9400 x711.

-If a member of the carpool has Covid, or Covid-like symptoms, the entire carpool will need to quarantine while we await test results.
+If a member of the carpool has Covid, or Covid-like symptoms*, the entire carpool may need to quarantine while we await test results, depending on vaccination status.

 Students and faculty will be asked not to kiss the mezuzot this year.

 Our classrooms are set up with 3 ft distance between students.
 Unvaccinated students will eat with 6 ft distance between them.
 Vaccinated students will be able to eat without distance.

 This year, our Preschool, Lower, and Middle School will have grade level pods during the academic day.
 At times, grade levels come together for programs with risk mitigation factors (masking, distancing) in place.